Alternative assessments in response to COVID-19:

 - supervisory roles.

-Examples of unsuitable placements include:
+Examples of unsuitable internships include:

 - shop assistant, bar, hotel or restaurant work (non-supervisory)